Program Description

 Experience

-- Minimum 1 year, full-time adult critical care RN experience (in the U.S.) at time of matriculation (excluding orientation).
-Experience is evaluated on an individual basis.
+- Minimum one year of full-time critical care RN experience (in the US) at the time of application (excluding orientation); adult critical care experience preferred.
+Experience is evaluated individually.

 Recommendations

-- Immediate Supervisor in the critical care area in which the applicant is currently working
+- One from an immediate supervisor in the critical care area where the applicant currently works

 Expected Cost of Attendance